OpenBB-finance/OpenBB/website/content/sdk/guides/advanced/chart_styling.md

 sidebar_position: 2
 ---

-With OpenBB SDK, you can customize your chart style.
+Within the OpenBB SDK, you can customize your chart style.
 You can switch between `dark` and `light` easily using this block of code:

 ```python
 from openbb_terminal.sdk import TerminalStyle